Hans Hofmann (1880–1966)

 Page 10 overleaf: diagrams, pencil

-Page 11: titled “Maxims Léopold Survage”, text, pencil
+Page 11: titled “Maxims Léopold Survage”, text, ink

-Page 11 overleaf: page 11 text continued, date October 1927, text quoting Albert Gleizes, pencil
+Page 11 overleaf: page 11 text continued, date October 1927, text quoting Albert Gleizes, ink

-Page 12: page 11 overleaf text continued, signed Gleizes, text, “Look for the right movement in hills on left of picture. it is shorter and stronger than 1 in the bay on the right - keep the study held together by rythm [sic].
-Poppy oil, use to dry slowly / Linseed oil, use to dry quickly.”, pencil
+Page 12: page 11 overleaf text continued, signed Gleizes, text, “Look for the right movement in hills on left of picture. it is shorter and stronger than l in the bay on the right - keep the study held together by rythm [sic].
+Poppy oil, use to dry slowly / Linseed oil, use to dry quickly.”, ink and pencil

 Page 12 overleaf: blank